ryan-mcclue/musings/tower-of-knowledge.md

 Public domain means no license, so could claim as yours

 ## Bootstrap
+UEFI firmware interface made to standardise interface between OS and firmware for purposes of booting

+UEFI use of GPT (GUID partition table) uses CRC to create more recoverable boot environment over BIOS MBR (located in first sector of disk) Furthermore, UEFI has more addressable memory in 64-bit mode as oppose to only 16-bit mode Also, UEFI supports networking
-UEFI (interface between firmware and system; essentially interface to boot into things) ACPI (data format to convey firmware information) the ESP will have EGI entries that point to a UUID of where to boot one of these will be grub binary like shimx64.efi
+The ESP (EFI system partition) will have EGI entries that point to a UUID of where to boot one of these will be grub binary like shimx64.efi
+NOTE: The bootloader is the EFI OS loader and is part of the OS

+ACPI interface to pass information from firmware to OS.
+This firmware will have hardware information baked into it set by manufacturers

 ## Formats
 fat for esp (because FAT simple, open and supported virtually everywhere)